ZuriCodingPaw/condingpaw.dev/content/Posts/samtala-intro.md

 ## conclusion: embrace the unknown

-as i start the journey with samtala, i look forward to the learnings ahead.
-Will this grow into something more than just a side project? to early to say, probably not, but i hope it can.
+as i start the journey with samtala, i look forward to the learnings ahead. will this grow into something more than just a side project? to early to say, probably not, but i hope it can.

 thanks for taking the time to read this post and for your interest in samtala. stay tuned for more updates as this journey is just beginning.